-When playing against overseas players (whether at home or abroad), provided they have a current CGS ranking, they may be assigned a New System handicap based on their CGS grade - see rule (d) of Changing to the New System.
-Games against them may then be recorded on your CA handicap card.
+When playing against overseas players (whether at home or abroad), provided they have a current GC Ranking System record, they may be assigned a handicap based on their GCDG grade.
+Games against them may then be recorded on your Croquet England handicap card.

-Regular overseas visitors to UK tournaments who do not have a current CGS grade may only be assigned a CA handicap by an authorised handicapper.
+Regular overseas visitors to UK tournaments who do not have a current GCDG grade may only be assigned a handicap by an authorised handicapper.

-When a CA member with a New System handicap is playing overseas in a country with a GC handicap scale from 12 to 0, the following approximate conversions to other systems can be suggested:
+When a Croquet England Associate with a handicap is playing overseas in a country with a GC handicap scale from 12 to 0, the following approximate conversions to other systems can be suggested:

-- Handicaps above 12 on the New System should play off 12
+- Handicaps above 12 should play off 12

-- Handicaps from 12 to 3 on the New System are unchanged when playing overseas
+- Handicaps from 12 to 3 are unchanged when playing overseas

-- Handicaps 2 and 1 on the New System should play off 2
+- Handicaps 2 and 1 should play off 2

-- All minus handicaps on the New System should play off 0.
+- All minus handicaps should play off 0.

-These conversions would also apply when an overseas player wants to record a game on their overseas handicap card against a CA member with a New System handicap.
+These conversions would also apply when an overseas player wants to record a game on their overseas handicap card against a Croquet England Associate with a handicap.